pixielabs/cavy/README.md

 ### 2. Hook up components

-Add a test hook to any components you want to test by adding a ref and using the `generateTestHook` function.
+Add a test hook to any components you want to test by adding a ref using `generateTestHook`.
 Then export a hooked version of the parent component.

 `generateTestHook` takes a string as its first argument - this is the identifier used in tests.
 It takes an optional second argument in case